Our (IN)VISIBLE Report exploring the impact of sex and gender on health experiences and outcomes in Scotland has been published!

 About the Report

 The purpose of the (IN)VISIBLE research is to utilise third sector evidence and insight to identify broad themes in how sex and gender impact on health outcomes and experiences.
 As well as increasing our understanding of sex and gender related health inequalities, this report also showcases the third sector as an important source of evidence and insight, particularly regarding health inequalities.
+The research was undertaken between November 2025 and March 2026.
+All VHS members and stakeholders were invited to participate through an anonymous survey, 2 workshops, and a series of 1-1 discussions.
+Some also chose to send written evidence or links to publications.

-Gendered health inequalities are compounded further when an individual is older, has a disability, is LGBTQ+, or is from an ethnic minority group.
-Many older women are left feeling like a burden when seeking care, whilst many disabled and migrant women experience discrimination in Scotland’s maternity system.
+The report highlights a range of gendered health inequalities across Scotland including how gendered health inequalities are compounded further when an individual is older, has a disability, is LGBTQ+, or is from an ethnic minority group.

 The report identifies six recommendations: